brennovich/marques-de-itu/README.md

 This is a 256-color theme.
 These days I try to use as vanilla a setup as possible, so I rely on Terminal.app, which only supports 256 colors.

+It support light and dark background, your terminal should set the background color accordingly.

 ### Installation

 ```